JosevidosaVFX/Groom_Exporter_To_Unreal/README.md

 Case 1(Single Frame):

-  -We drag our file (Groom) to the viewport.
+  -We drag our file (Groom) to the viewport and in Details>Translation (0,0,0)

+  -Double click on the imported file to set the Width

+  -Right click on the hair file>Create Bindings>Select where we want to attach it.

+  -Finally we need to replace the groom and bindings files in our target geometry>Groom.

 Case 2(Frame Range):